resupplyfi/resupply-airdrop/README.md

 # Merkle Root Generation

 This repository contains scripts to generate merkle data for RSUP allocations.
+All final source and output data can be found in the data directory.

-## Directory Structure
+## Data directory Structure

 ```
 data/